Group Training Organisations

 Group Training Organisations (GTOs) support the Australian Apprenticeship system by providing employment for Australian Apprentices.
 GTOs employ Australian Apprentices under a training contract and place them with host employers.

 An Australian Apprentice may move from one host employer to another throughout the term of their training contract.
-This ensures continuity of employment and enhanced quality and range of training experience for the apprentice, and also provides benefits for businesses that may otherwise be unable to employ an apprentice.
+This ensures continuity of employment and enhanced quality and range of training experience for the Australian Apprentice, and also provides benefits for businesses that may otherwise be unable to employ an Australian Apprentice.

 All ACT employers that seek to identify as a GTO must be registered in the ACT.

-GTOs must demonstrate compliance with the National Standards for Group Training Organisations which then allows the GTO to be listed on the GTO National Register and use the GTO National Standards and branding.
+GTOs must demonstrate compliance with the National Standards for Group Training Organisations which then allows the GTO to be listed on the GTO National Register and use GTO branding.

 Registered GTOs are able to:

-For detailed information about the registration process refer to the ACT Group Training Organisations Registration Guide - Version 2.0 (DOC 177KB) or (PDF 355KB).
+For detailed information about the above registration processes refer to the ACT Group Training Organisations Registration Guide - Version 3.0 (DOCX 748KB) or (PDF 333KB).

 What are the roles and responsibilities of a GTO?